DrakeLambert/the-drizzle/2019/12/C#-8-Switch-Expressions-with-Pattern-Matching.md

 ## C# 8 Features

 The following features are only available in C# 8 and above.
 Without changing compiler settings, you'll only be able to use these in .NET Core >=3.0 and .NET Standard >=2.1.
-Don't fear, it's trivial to get these features working in .NET Framework.
-To do this, you'll need to add a single compiler setting to your `.csproj`.
-[See this link](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/configure-language-version#edit-the-project-file).

 ### Switch Expressions